-Uniforms: BSA Field Uniforms should be worn on arrival at camp, during the evening meals, at closing flag ceremonies and at the evening campfire programs.
+Uniforms: BSA Field Uniforms should be worn on arrival at camp and at all appropriate times such as meals, campfire and etc..
 Leaders are encouraged to work with their Scouts to assure proper uniforms for camp.
-Blue jeans and camouflage fatigues are not part of the official BSA uniform.
+Blue jeans and camouflage fatigues ARE NOT PART OF the Scout uniform shirt only appropriate Scout hats should be allowed with a scout uniform.
 Consult the Insignia Guide for proper placement of patches or other insignia.

-All Scouts and leaders should always have summer camp lanyard/ID with them.
 At other times Scouts and Scouters must wear a shirt and pants or shorts, unless participating in an aquatic activity where swim trunks are required.
 Sandals and Croc-style shoes should only be worn in the campsite for shower purposes.
 At all other times, close-toed shoes must be worn.